Audit logs

 The audit log is stored in JSON format.
 Each line in the log file is a JSON object representing an audit event.

-Below is the example of log entry along with explanations.
+Below is an example of log entry along with explanations.

 {"event_type":"create","resource_type":"Clusters.omni.sidero.dev","event_ts":1723466435280,"event_data":{"cluster":{"id":"talos-default","features":{},"kubernetes_version":"1.30.1","talos_version":"1.7.4"},"session":{"user_agent":"Mozilla/5.0 (Macintosh; Intel Mac OS X 10_15_7) AppleWebKit/537.36 (KHTML, like Gecko) Chrome/127.0.0.0 Safari/537.36","ip_address":"<snip>","user_id":"fa02ea7c-6eb1-491e-b053-b5db63a4384f","role":"Admin","email":"dmitry.matrenichev@siderolabs.com","fingerprint":"0263efb13f3b5016507ec11ba71a96f5fced3a4d"}}}